What Is A Home Warranty And How Much Does It Cost?

 What Is A Home Warranty?

 A home warranty is an annual contract that covers the repair or replacement of major appliances and home systems.
-A service contract could pay for large components like the HVAC or electrical system and includes coverage for specific home appliances like water heaters, garbage disposals, washers and dryers.
+A service contract can pay for critical home systems, like HVAC, plumbing and electrical, and covers specific home appliances, like water heaters, garbage disposals, washers and dryers.

 While a home warranty might sound like a homeowners insurance policy, it’s a different type of coverage.
-Home insurance only includes damage to your house’s structure, theft of personal belongings and injuries that happen on your property.
-A home warranty pays for a replacement or repair to the interior appliances and/or systems due to normal wear and tear or manufacturing defects.
+Home insurance covers damage to a house’s structure, protects your belongings in case of theft or loss and can cover the expense if someone gets injured on your property.
+A home warranty covers the replacement or repair of indoor appliances and systems due to normal wear and tear or manufacturing defects.

 How Does A Home Warranty Work?

-1. File a service request claim: You’ll contact the home warranty company to alert them to the issue.
+- File a service request claim: Contact the home warranty company to alert them to the issue.
 Tell them whichappliance(s) or system isn’t working and provide the unit’s manufacturer.

 - Schedule an appointment: The home warranty company will select a third-party service provider in their partner network to contact you.
 Some companies even allow you to choose your service provider.

 - Repair or replace the appliance or system: The service provider will come to your home to diagnose the problem.
 The home warranty company will either pay for repairs (parts and labor) or the replacement of the item.

-4. Pay your trade call fee: This service fee acts like a deductible for your home warranty policy and you’ll have to pay each time you file a claim.
-If the repair is less than the fee, you only pay the smaller amount.
+- Pay your trade call fee: This service fee operates like a deductible for your home warranty policy.
+You pay it eachtime you file a claim.
+If the repair costs less than the fee, you’ll only pay the repair cost.

 What Does A Home Warranty Cover?

 Home warranty companies offer a variety of plans and coverage levels.
 The plan you select will depend on your home and personal needs.
 In most cases, you’ll encounter three types of home warranty plans:

 - System plans: This plan only covers specific systems in your home.
-For example, if you get HVAC coverage, your air conditioning unit or furnace would be protected, but not smaller machines, like your space heater.
+For example, if you get HVAC coverage, the plan will protect your air conditioning unit or furnace, but not smaller appliances, like a space heater.